ietf-wg-cellar/matroska-specification/notes.md

 contains version indicators that tell a reading application what to expect.

-It is possible and valid to have the version fields indicate that the file contains Matroska `Elements` from a higher specification version number while signaling that a reading application **MUST** only support a lower version number properly in order to play it back (possibly with a reduced feature set).
+It is possible and valid to have the version fields indicate that the file contains Matroska elements from a higher specification version number while signaling that a reading application **MUST** only support a lower version number properly in order to play it back (possibly with a reduced feature set).

 The `EBML Header` of each Matroska document informs the reading application on what version of Matroska to expect.
-The `Elements` within the `EBML Header` with jurisdiction over this information are `DocTypeVersion` and `DocTypeReadVersion`.
+The elements within the `EBML Header` with jurisdiction over this information are `DocTypeVersion` and `DocTypeReadVersion`.

-`DocTypeVersion` **MUST** be equal to or greater than the highest Matroska version number of any Element present in the Matroska file.
-For example, a file using the `SimpleBlock Element` ((#simpleblock-element)) **MUST** have a `DocTypeVersion` equal to or greater than 2.
-A file containing `CueRelativePosition` Elements  ((#cuerelativeposition-element)) **MUST** have a `DocTypeVersion` equal to or greater than 4.
+`DocTypeVersion` **MUST** be equal to or greater than the highest Matroska version number of any element present in the Matroska file.
+For example, a file using the `SimpleBlock` element ((#simpleblock-element)) **MUST** have a `DocTypeVersion` equal to or greater than 2.
+A file containing `CueRelativePosition` elements  ((#cuerelativeposition-element)) **MUST** have a `DocTypeVersion` equal to or greater than 4.

 The `DocTypeReadVersion` **MUST** contain the minimum version number that a reading application can minimally support in order to play the file back -- optionally with a reduced feature set.
-For example, if a file contains only `Elements` of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska Element), then `DocTypeReadVersion` **SHOULD** still be set to 2 and not 4 because evaluating `CueRelativePosition` is not necessary for standard playback -- it makes seeking more precise if used.
+For example, if a file contains only elements of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska element), then `DocTypeReadVersion` **SHOULD** still be set to 2 and not 4 because evaluating `CueRelativePosition` is not necessary for standard playback -- it makes seeking more precise if used.